AndrianusTinas95/learning-laravel-zero/README.md

 01. Create your own PHP CLI Tool with Laravel Zero - 1 Install Laravel Zero
 02. Create your own PHP CLI Tool with Laravel Zero - 2 Our first command
+03. Create your own PHP CLI Tool with Laravel Zero - 3 Get the current php ini file